-Mr Goyder has considerable experience in the resource industry.
-He has been involved in the formation and management of a number of publicly-listed companies.
+Mr Goyder is an experienced mining executive and has over 40 years' experience in the resource industry.
+He has been involved in the formation and management of a number of publicly listed companies and is currently Non-Executive Chairman of Chalice Mining Limited, Liontown and DevEx Resources Limited.